cakriwut/ado-mcp-server/docs/command-list.md

    }
    ```

-3. Update the tool definition in src/tools/wiki/index.ts to include the new parameter:
+3. Updated the tool definition in src/tools/wiki/index.ts to include the new parameter:
    ```typescript
    {
      name: 'update_wiki_page',